Charlotte Shopping, Dining & Entertainment Centers

 Great for couples, Ballantyne Village is the perfect destination for a meal and a movie.
 With 20 different restaurants to choose from, you’ll find many favorites.
 Try exotic, spice-infused Indian fare at Blue Taj, pizza at Mellow Mushroom, and craft beers and classic American fare at Blackfinn Ameripub.
 After dinner, head upstairs to Regal Ballantyne Village Stadium 5.
 Have fashionistas in tow?
 Boutique offerings include GoldKloth Boutique, The Cheeky Bean, Abraham Joseph Fine Jewelers and more.

 South Park’s go-to place to take visiting guests, Phillips Place is terrific for retail, al fresco dining and first-run films.
 Enjoy classic bistro fare at WP Kitchen + Bar, inspired by Wolfgang Puck’s culinary expertise, or head over to Upstream to savor bites from the Pan-Asian fusion menu.
-Specialty shops include Restoration Hardware, Paper Source and Dean and Deluca, while noted boutique retailers range from Taylor Richards & Conger to Luna, Ike Behar, Copper Penny and Orvis.
+Specialty shops include Restoration Hardware and Paper Source, while noted boutique retailers range from Taylor Richards & Conger to Luna, Ike Behar, Copper Penny and Orvis.
 Pick a flick at the Regal Phillips Place Stadium 10 or schedule a massage and manicure at Modern Salon & Spa to put an exclamation point on the day.

 Nearby Fort Mill, South Carolina, is home to Baxter Town Center, a collection of specialty shops perfect for a sweet retreat.
 Indulge in amazing confections at CupCrazed Cakery, a winner on Food Network’s “Cupcake Wars.”
 Be sure to try the famous sweet tea-inspired cupcakes.
 Chocolate lovers will swoon over one-of-a-kind truffles and handcrafted English toffee at Chocolat Boutique.
 Trendsetters will find shelves full of stylish finds at Page 6 Boutique and The Children’s Cottage.
 Need to release a little creative energy?
 Swing into A.O.S.
 Acting Out Studio, which offers acting classes for kids and adults.